What is overtime and how is it paid?

 How overtime pay is earned

-Schedule a free consultation with an Ohio overtime attorney today.
+Schedule a free consultation with our Ohio overtime attorneys today.

 Our experienced overtime lawyers are here to assist with any questions you have about your entitlement to overtime pay.
 This includes questions about whether you are correctly classified as exempt or non-exempt, whether you are being paid at the correct overtime rate, whether you are being fully paid for all overtime hours worked, or whether you have additional entitlement to overtime pay under the FLSA or state overtime laws.
 Regardless of how big or small the case, we are here to provide experienced representation with any overtime pay dispute.
 Contact us for a free consultation about any overtime wage and hour questions today.